(translation from JCO article in Japanese)

-Let’s remember, the time that the sender has to be spend on thinking about who to send it to will be recuperated many-fold by the time-savings on other side.
+Let’s remember, the time that the sender has to spend on thinking about who to send it to will be recuperated many-fold by the time-savings on the other side.
 The additional time won by not opening irrelevant mails can then be used by non-Japanese for their individual specialist work.

 In summary, the concept of time being equal to money can yield great returns.

-Some of above examples are of course inevitable in Japanese business culture but as Japanese organisations strive to become more global, the actual use of time may need to be carefully reviewed.
+Some of the above mentioned examples are of course inevitable in Japanese business culture but as Japanese organisations strive to become more global, the actual use of time may need to be carefully reviewed.
 This is of course described very nicely in another quote which says “time (and tide) wait for no man” and hence for no company also!